Skip to content

 London · W1B 1SH Reg 313512 Registered charity Official website Charity Commission register

-INTERNATIONAL STUDENTS HOUSE is a registered charity (no. 313512) working in arts & culture in London · W1B 1SH.
+International Students House is a registered charity (no. 313512) working in international aid in London · W1B 1SH.
 Its latest Charity Commission filing directs 67% of spending to charitable activities, holding roughly 14 months of reserves, and files its annual accounts on time.
-Income has been growing over recent years.
+Reported income has been declining (≈7% a year).
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-In short: INTERNATIONAL STUDENTS HOUSE scores 77 out of 100 (3 stars).
+In short: INTERNATIONAL STUDENTS HOUSE scores 72 out of 100 (3 stars).
 67% average program spend (3-year average).
-Filings are up to date with no major concerns.
+Review the pillar breakdown below.

-INTERNATIONAL STUDENTS HOUSE has a Clarity Score of 77 out of 100 on CharityCompare (3 stars, Good).
+International Students House has a Clarity Score of 72 out of 100 on CharityCompare (3 stars, Needs improvement).
 Charity Commission registration number 313512.
 Status: Registered.
-Primary cause area: Arts & culture.
-Latest accounts year 2020: total income £9.8m, with 67% of expenditure on charitable activities.
+Primary cause area: International aid.
+Latest accounts year 2024: total income £7.4m, with 67% of expenditure on charitable activities.
 Accounts filing: up to date.
 Reserves: approximately 14 months of operating costs.
 1 filing concern(s) noted on this profile.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .